KUL-recon-lab/course_nucmed_tech/latex/main.md

 \end{align}
 ```

 The first step is a first order approximation: the expectation of a linear function is the function of the expectations.
 Similarly, the second line is a Taylor expansion, assuming all higher derivatives are zero.
-The third step is the application of ([196](#eq:app_sumerror)).
+The third step is the application of [](#eq:app_sumerror).

 With this approach you can easily verify that the variance on a product or division is obtained by summing the relative variances.